Jordan Adams

 Professor Lynch was able to explain in detail how and why FTD has affected our family through a genetic fault/mutation of the MAPT gene and during the visit Kennedy took part in various research studies before being referred for Genetic Testing back at the QE in Birmingham.
 Kennedy then followed a process of genetic counselling preparing for her eventual test result in the Spring of 2018 revealing she had inherited the normal copy of the gene from our Father and that she would not have to live with the same Dementia as our mom.

 For the first time in years, we as a family had some positive news to celebrate and it enabled Kennedy to move on with her life and start a family of her own.
 Kennedy’s bravery in seeking clarity for her future gave Jordan the motivation to follow suit and go through the same genetic testing, receiving his result in September 2018 – the news that he was a carrier of the faulty copy, and he would have to live with the same FTD as mom.
 Jordan often describes his diagnosis as a ‘license to live’ and although his life is certain to be much shorter than most, he has been able to make life choices and decisions for his future to stop this familial Dementia being passed on any further.
-Sadly, for Jordan & his fiancée Agnès they earlier this year received sad news following Agnès falling pregnant that their child also carried the faulty gene and therefore, were unable to continue so their wait to start a family of their own goes on.
+Sadly, for Jordan and his fiancée Agnès they earlier this year received sad news following Agnès falling pregnant that their child also carried the faulty gene and therefore, were unable to continue so their wait to start a family of their own goes on.

 Jordan has used the power of knowing what lies ahead to take action in the form of raising awareness as a community speaker and fundraising for Alzheimer's Research UK through various running challenges including running a virtual marathon during lockdown, the official London Marathon twice, the second and most recent marathon was part of huge challenge of 7 marathons in 7 days where Jordan completed 26.2 miles every day for a week starting in our hometown of Redditch before navigating the grand union canal from Birmingham to London, finishing with the 2022 London Marathon.